 I also maintain a strong interest in how hot gas orbiting nature's most mysterious objects (black holes) spiral into these objects, releasing tremendous radiation as it does so.

 Daniel joined the group in the Fall of 2019, arriving from Penn State Unviersity, where he was a NASA Postdoctoral Fellow.
+He was a postdoc in my group until Fall 2023, at which point he was promoted to Research Scientist.
 He is investigating the formation of planetesimals in high gas pressure regions ("pressure bumps") thought to be present in planet-forming disks.

 He is also mentoring graduate student Abigail Davenport on a study of particle growth in very young, massive planet-forming disks.

 David joined the group in the Spring of 2020 and is running numerical simulations of the inner 1-10 AU of planet-forming disks in order to investigate the nature and structure of magnetically driven turbulence there and the implications for the earliest stages of planet formation.